apache/apisix-website/website/blog/2022/07/05/use-dataant-to-monitor-apisix.md

   2022-06-21 20:51:00:000        INFO        runtime/asm_amd64.s:1581        apisix_test9091:指标数:21
   ```

-5. On the home page of the DataAnt platform, click Install Integration Plugin > Monitoring Plugin, select APISIX and click `Click to configure` under `Configuration`.
+5. On the home page of the DataAnt platform, click `Install Integration Plugin` > `Monitoring Plugin`, select APISIX and click `Click to configure` under `Configuration`.

 6. On the homepage of the DataAnt platform, click `Dashboard` in the left navigation bar and create a new dashboard.
 Select the indicators you need and drag them to the dashboard.
 The configured indicators are as follows: